SWIMWEAR

 -

-Opt for goggles with an easy-adjust system (e.g., button press or sliding clip), especially for younger children.
+Opt for goggles with an easy-adjust system (e.g., button press), especially for younger children.

 -